Itinerary

 Our tour starts in Launceston at 2pm as we depart for a city tour of historic Launceston, also known as Tasmania’s ‘Garden City’ due to its numerous gardens and parks.
 We will visit beautiful Cataract Gorge, found surprisingly close to the city centre.
 Afterwards, enjoy fine local produce and a glass of wine at a nearby winery before we reconvene for a Welcome Dinner at our hotel.

-Day 2: Old Wesley Dale, Private Garden Tour and Ashgrove Cheese Factory
+Day 2: Private Garden and Ashgrove Cheese Factory

 Day 3: Brickendon Estate, Woolmers Estate and National Rose Garden